 The Vicar’s Letter and the Vicar’s Prayer (I don’t have far to go to get those!) and the Mothers’ Union who supply details of the monthly meeting and what is planned for the following month.

 Other things I try to include – reports on social or fundraising events that have taken place or adverts for events to come.
 Also – a puzzle of some kind, funny stories and a page for the children (all quite often, although not always, from Parish Pump).

-Finally, when all is laid out and ready, I print off one copy which I pass on to Mary Hawkins who has an extremely important task – to proof read it – before I then hand it over to Michelle in the Cantelupe Centre office to print and collate ready for the last Sunday of the previous month (if you see what I mean).
+Finally, when all is laid out and ready, I print off one copy which I pass on to Mary Hawkins who has an extremely important task – to proof read it – before I then hand it over the Cantelupe Centre office to print and collate ready for the last Sunday of the previous month (if you see what I mean).

 Oh – finally, finally….
 I email the magazine to Garth Newton who selects everything he needs to include on the church’s website.